ajay74321/disease-gene-knowledge-graph/README.md

 ---

-## 📦 Output
+## 📤 Outputs

-Typical outputs include:
+Files generated during analysis and predictions:

-- `outputs/disease_association.csv` – Disease–gene associations and scores
+- `outputs/disease_association.csv` — Matrix of disease–gene associations with scores (from Neo4j or ETL scripts).
-- `inputs/embeddings_node2vec.csv` – Node2Vec embeddings for nodes
+- `outputs/nearest_disease.csv` — List of similar diseases for a target (e.g., Asthma), generated using embedding-based nearest neighbor search.
-- `outputs/nearest_disease.csv` – Most similar diseases by embedding
+- `outputs/candidate_genes.csv` — Candidate genes for a disease, predicted by link prediction algorithms.

-- `outputs/candidate_genes.csv` – Predicted gene targets by similarity
+Output files provide actionable results and can be visualized using Neo4j Browser or imported to network analysis software.

 ---